mlange-42/yarner/docs/Features.md

 ## Multiple Files, Multiple Entrypoints

-By naming code blocks with prefix 'file:' followed by a relative path, multiple code files can be created from one source file.
-Each code block with the 'file:' prefix is treated as a separate entry point.
+By naming code blocks with prefix `file:` followed by a relative path, multiple code files can be created from one source file.
+Each code block with the `file:` prefix is treated as a separate entry point.

 ~~~md
 ```rust - file:src/lib.rs